ZenMastersTeam/Zen-UV/mkdocs/tutorial/emergency_light_translate.md

     - Select one vertical edge, and click the [Quadrify](../transform.md#quadrify-islands) button in the [Transform](../transform.md) panel.

 Let's change some operator properties.

 - Open the operator properties panel.
 - Activate the **Use Selected Edges** option.
 This will tell the operator to split the island along the selected edge.
 - Do the same for all remaining islands.

 ![](../img/tutorial/emergency_light/quadrify_1.gif)

 7. Now some islands in the UV Editor may overlap others.
-In order to make sure that each island is deployed correctly, we will perform a packing.
+In order to make sure that each island is unwrapped correctly, we will perform a packing.
 This will improve the visual representation of all the islands.
     - Click the [Pack Islands](../pack.md#pack-islands) button from the [Pack](../pack.md#pack) panel.

 8. We will continue working on other details soon, but first we will use the [Finished] system(../unwrap.md#finishing-system).
 This will make it possible to visually control which islands have already been unwrapped and protect finished islands from being unwrapped again.